A Chain is only as strong as its weakest link

 Producing a semiconductor device

 The manufacturing chain for semiconductors is one of the most complex things in the world.
-The wafer manufacturing foundries, colloquially called ‘fabs’ often cost billions of dollars and are only one part of the supply chain.
+And the wafer manufacturing foundries often cost billions of dollars and are only one part of the supply chain.
 A later blog post is planned to describe the supply chain in more detail – from masks through wafer manufacturing, packaging, testing and so on.

 During manufacturing, semiconductors travel around the world passing through machines costing hundreds of millions of dollars.
 This has worked surprisingly well despite the inherent vulnerabilities, which are exacerbated by LEAN-like flows reducing stock for contingencies to a minimum.